What is gravity?

 (In fact, satellite-based navigation systems such as GPS have to take this second effect into account, in order to pinpoint the location of their users precisely.)

-The only prediction of general relativity yet to be tested is that certain celestial objects will emit gravitational waves, which ripple through the fabric of space.
-Future space-based gravitational-wave observatories might attempt to detect these, and ESA’s LISA Pathfinder mission will test the fundamental technology and instrumentation needed for such an observatory.
+The latest prediction of general relativity to be tested is that certain celestial objects will emit gravitational waves, which ripple through the fabric of space.
+Gravitational waves were directly detected for the first time by the advanced Laser Interferometer Gravitational-Wave Observatory in 2015, and the discovery was announced on 11 February 2016.
+Future space-based gravitational-wave observatories might attempt to detect them from space, and ESA’s LISA Pathfinder mission will test the fundamental technology and instrumentation needed for such an observatory.

 Now, however, the clues are mounting that general relativity itself is incomplete.
 Certain observations suggest that there is more gravity in our Universe than can be explained by general relativity.
 For example, the Pioneer anomaly: